solana-foundation/developer-content/content/courses/program-security/arbitrary-cpi.md

 }
 ```

-Now, if an attacker passes in a different token program, the instruction will
-return the `ProgramError::IncorrectProgramId` error.
+Now, if an attacker passes in a different token program, the instruction will return the `ProgramError::IncorrectProgramId` error.

-Depending on the program you’re invoking with your CPI, you can either hard code
-the address of the expected program ID or use the program’s Rust crate to get
-the address of the program, if available.
-In the example above, the `spl_token`
-crate provides the address of the SPL Token Program.
+Depending on the program you’re invoking with your CPI, you can either hard-code the address of the expected program ID or use the program’s Rust crate to get the address of the program, if available.
+In the example above, the `spl_token` crate provides the address of the SPL Token Program.

-### Use an Anchor CPI module
+### Use an Anchor CPI Module

 A simpler way to manage program checks is to use Anchor CPI modules.
-We learned
-in a
+We learned in a
 [previous lesson](https://github.com/Unboxed-Software/solana-course/blob/main/content/anchor-cpi)
-that Anchor can automatically generate CPI modules to make CPIs into the program
-simpler.
-These modules also enhance security by verifying the public key of the
-program that’s passed into one of its public instructions.
+that Anchor can automatically generate CPI modules to simplify CPIs into the program.
+These modules also enhance security by verifying the public key of the program that’s passed into one of its public instructions.

-Every Anchor program uses the `declare_id()` macro to define the address of the
-program.
-When a CPI module is generated for a specific program, it uses the
-address passed into this macro as the "source of truth" and will automatically
-verify that all CPIs made using its CPI module target this program id.
+Every Anchor program uses the `declare_id()` macro to define the address of the program.
+When a CPI module is generated for a specific program, it uses the address passed into this macro as the "source of truth" and will automatically verify that all CPIs made using its CPI module target this program ID.

-While at the core no different than manual program checks, using CPI modules
-avoids the possibility of forgetting to perform a program check or accidentally
-typing in the wrong program ID when hard-coding it.
+While at the core no different than manual program checks, using CPI modules avoids the possibility of forgetting to perform a program check or accidentally typing in the wrong program ID when hard-coding it.

-The program below shows an example of using a CPI module for the SPL Token
-Program to perform the transfer shown in the previous examples.
+The program below shows an example of using a CPI module for the SPL Token Program to perform the transfer shown in the previous examples.

 ```rust
 use anchor_lang::prelude::*;